rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

 3. <a href="#DatabaseGen">Gen from a database schema</a>
 4. <a href="#JSONGen">Gen from a JSON file</a>
 5. <a href="#DataModel">Gen entire stack from an Entity Model</a>

+   This approach to development
+   involving code generation
+   (rather than manually gluing various pieces together) is how one keeps apps up using all the latest tech stacks.

+   Testing the integration works for specific versions of various components is a complex affair.
+But here is the promise of open source delivered, where various strangers overcome a common technical challenge.

 <hr />